OussamaGhz/Xeno/README.md

     ```

 6. **Run the RL Model**:
-    Start the Flask server using the following command:
+    Start the RL model using the following command:
     ```bash
     python RL.py
     ```